arm-out/PyMarketWatch/README.md

 ### Introduction

-This is a simple twitter bot that aims to help you stay up to date on various business news.
+This is a simple [twitter bot](https://twitter.com/PyMarketWatch) that aims to help you stay up to date on various business news.
 It implements the Twitter API along with using the News API to collect news titles and sources.

+### Features

+- Up to date 24/7 News stream from hundreds of trusted sources from around the world

+##### Coming soon

+- Instant breaking news
+- Subscribe to get breaking news straight to dm's
+- Sentiment analysis
+- Request news or specific ticker mentions by tweeting at the bot using the Bloomberg API

+##### Changelog

+Version 1.0.1 - General bug fixes

 ### Cloning and Setting up